Don Charlwood's Twenty Men

 The Losses Database

+84,607 Airmens' records are on the database, each one associated with one or more aircraft losses.
+Remember that some airmen were involved with several incidents.
 Details of every aircraft loss, crew list, and fate is kept.
 I collate all personal, email, webpage, photographic and book references that I encounter, which refer to a specific aircraft or airman involved in an aircraft loss.
 All losses are cross referenced with other relevant ones, such as several losses involving the same pilot or crew member(s); an air collision or ground explosion; airmen who were related, etc. The search facilities are comprehensive and support extraction by single or combination fields such as name, squadron, target, aircraft type, time period, etc.

+I have recently added 1,303 GPs co-ordinates for CWGC Cemeteries, this is ongoing.
 Much other information is available from my bookshelf.

 Please remember that the Losses Database ONLY covers aircraft losses.
 Where an airman was killed but the aircraft was repaired and put back into service, the airman's name won't be there, although if the aircraft was subsequently lost, the final crew will be listed.
 I am happy to search my aircraft and crew losses database for enquirers.
 There is normally no charge for this, unless the information requested takes a significant amount of work to compile.
 Don't expect me to simply give away large tracts of data - I've been collating this information for about forty years.
 Requests for "all you've got on so-and-so squadron" will be refused.

-above Main screen (dummy crew, for sample purposes)
+above Main screen

 above a comprehensive search is possible